rogerluo410/ruby_face_recognition/README.md

 # RubyFaceRecognition

-A wrapper for recognize and manipulate faces of Ruby version.
+A Ruby wrapper for recognize and manipulate faces.

 ## Dependencies

+ - pycall >= 1.4.1, see https://github.com/mrkn/pycall.rb for more.

  - python 3